 - Outstanding pressure relief with thick, 3-layer comfort layer

-- Exceptional cooling + cool-to-the-touch cover
+- Exceptional cooling and a cool-to-the-touch cover

 - 3 different firmness options (2 of them great for back sleeping)